dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 Half the problems that programmers face seem to be related to type.
 That’s one reason PHP has increasingly supported type checks for method declarations and returns.
 If dealing with a variable that contains the wrong type is a problem, dealing with one that contains no type at all is at least as bad.
 This happens all the time, since so many functions return null when they fail to generate a useful value.
 You can avoid inflicting this issue on yourself and others by using the Null Object pattern in your projects.
 As you will see, while the other patterns in this chapter try to get stuff done, Null Object is designed to do nothing as gracefully as possible.

 The ProblemIf your method has been charged with the task of finding an object, sometimes there is little to be done but to admit defeat.
 The information provided by the calling code may be stale or a resource may be unavailable.
 If

-272

-Chapter 11 ■ performing and representing tasks

 the failure is catastrophic, you might choose to throw an exception.
 Often, though, you’ll want to be a little more forgiving.
 In such a case, returning a null value might seem like a good way of signaling failure to the client.The problem here is that your method is breaking its contract.
 If it has committed to return an object